MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-pipeline.md

 - Azure OpenAI, with a deployment of text-embedding-002.
 For more information about embedding models used in RAG solutions, see [Choose embedding models for RAG in Azure AI Search](tutorial-rag-build-solution-models.md)

-## Download file
+## Download the sample

-[Download a Jupyter notebook](https://github.com/Azure-Samples/azure-search-python-samples/blob/main/Tutorial-RAG/Tutorial-rag.ipynb) from GitHub to send the requests in this quickstart.
+[Download a Jupyter notebook](https://github.com/Azure-Samples/azure-search-python-samples/blob/main/Tutorial-RAG/Tutorial-rag.ipynb) from GitHub to send the requests to Azure AI Search.
 For more information, see [Downloading files from GitHub](https://docs.github.com/get-started/start-your-journey/downloading-files-from-github).

 ## Provide the index schema

+Open or create a Jupyter notebook (.ipynb) in Visual Studio code to contain the scripts that comprise the pipeline.
+Initial steps install packages and collect variables for the connections.
+After you complete the set up steps, you're ready to begin with the components of the indexing pipeline.

-Here's the index schema from the [previous tutorial](tutorial-rag-build-solution-index-schema.md).
+Let's start with the index schema from the [previous tutorial](tutorial-rag-build-solution-index-schema.md).
 It's organized around vectorized and nonvectorized chunks.
 It includes a `locations` field that stores AI-generated content created by the skillset.

 ```python
 index_name = "py-rag-tutorial-idx"